IGVF-DACC/igvf-ui/docs/page-editors-guide.md

 This field only accepts characters that work in a URL, so typing a disallowed character results in a dash instead.
 Only letters, numbers, dashes, and underscores get accepted without getting converted to dashes.
 You can’t have more than one dash consecutively.
 If you try, every dash or other character converted to a dash gets ignored.

 You cannot have two pages with the same name throughout the system.
 This applies even if the two pages have different paths.
 Even if you delete a page, you cannot use its name for any other page in the system.
-Also don’t use the name of an existing non-documentation page, `cell-lines` for example.
+Also don’t use the name of an existing non-documentation page, `primary-cells` for example.
 Doing this could make the original page inaccessible.
 So put some thought into every page’s name to reduce annoying issues going forward.

 #### Title